 Aside from creating his own hits, Mars has also penned many popular tracks for other artists.
 In fact, before becoming a successful solo artist, he was a known music producer, writing tunes for writing artists like Travie McCoy, Brandy, Sean Kingston, CeeLo Green and Flo Rida.

-Shortly after moving to Los Angeles, Mars signed to Motown Records in 2004 in a deal that "went nowhere," and a conversation with Will.i.am's management also turned out fruitless.
+Shortly after moving to Los Angeles, Mars signed to Motown Records in 2004 in a deal that "went nowhere," and a conversation with Will.i.am's management was also fruitless.

 In 2006, he met his future manager at Atlantic Records, Aaron Bay-Schuck.
 After hearing Mars play a couple of songs on the guitar, Bay-Schuck wanted to sign him immediately.
 But the label felt that it was too early and that Mars still needed development as an artist, so Mars didn't officially sign to Atlantic Records until three years later.
 He broke out when he was featured on the B.o.B single "Nothin' on You," which he also wrote.